 Places to avoid at all costs:

 Did you rent a car in Paris?
-Recommendations for places worth going to
+Recommendations for unforgettable road trips

 Is it allowed to enter the center of Paris (ZTL area) with a rental car?